Solve the linear quaternion-valued differential equations having multiple eigenvalues: Quaternion algebra

 Let $\mathbb{H}^{n\times m}$ denote the set of all matrices $A=(a_{i,j})_{n\times m}$, where $a_{i,j}$ are quaternions.
 For any $A\in \mathbb{H}^{n\times n}$, the determinant based on permutation is defined as follows (see e.g. \cite{Chen1}).

 where $S_{n}$ is the symmetric group on $n$ letters, and the disjoint cycle decomposition of $\sigma\in S_{n}$ is written in the normal form:

 and

-For sake of making difference from the ordinary determinant $\det$, we denote this determinant based on permutation $\det\limits_{P}$.
+Different from the Caley determinant $\det$, we denote this kind of determinant based on permutation by $\det\limits_{P}$.
 Notice that if all $a_{ij}$ commute with each other, the definition of $\det A$ is the same as that an ordinary determinant (Caley determinant).